Contract Structure and Risk Aversion in Longevity Risk Transfers: Seller-Side Ambiguity in the Capital-Market Setting

-We now present a numerical analysis of transactions under ambiguity when the seller is more risk averse.
-Similar to Section~\ref{sec:reinsurance_market}, we set the risk aversion parameters at $\gamma_b = 0.1$ for the buyer and $\gamma_s = 0.3$ for the seller.
-Figures~\ref{fig:HP_ca}(a) and \ref{fig:HP_ca}(b) show the welfare gains for both contract types across three levels of ambiguity for the seller: no ambiguity, $\alpha =0.05$, and $\alpha =0.1$.
-We can observe that welfare gains from static contracts are much more sensitive to changes in ambiguity compared to dynamic contracts.
-Specifically, at an ambiguity level of $\alpha =0.1$, i.e., when the seller believes that the true life expectancy of the annuitants could be 10\% larger than that indicated by the benchmark measure, static contracts no longer provide beneficial outcomes for the seller at any $\eta$, leading to a \textit{collapse of the market for static contracts}.
-In contrast, welfare gains for dynamic contracts decline less sharply with increased ambiguity, demonstrating greater robustness.
-Even at $\alpha =0.1$, the range of $\eta$ that ensures positive welfare gains remains substantial.
+We consider $(\gamma_b,\gamma_s)=(0.05,0.20)$ and three ambiguity levels: $\alpha\in\{0\%,\,2.5\%,\,5\%\}$.
+Figure~\ref{fig:HP_ca} shows the objective gains for both contract types across the three levels of ambiguity.
+We see that objective gains from static contracts are much more sensitive to changes in ambiguity compared to dynamic contracts.
+Specifically, at an ambiguity level of $\alpha =5\%$, i.e., when the seller believes that the {real-world} life expectancy of the annuitants could be 5\% larger than that indicated by the benchmark measure, static contracts no longer provide beneficial outcomes for the seller at any $\eta$, leading to a \textit{collapse of the market for static contracts}.
+In contrast, objective gains for dynamic contracts decline less sharply with increased ambiguity, and the market still exists at $\alpha =5\%$.

+Moreover, it is intriguing to see from Figure \ref{fig:HP_ca} that the presence of ambiguity does not necessarily lead to an increase in the risk loading.
+For both contract types, the optimal risk loading $\eta^*$ could decrease as ambiguity rises.
+This \textquotedblleft counter-intuitive\textquotedblright\ result can be explained as follows.
+Under the maxmin expected utility valuation, the seller indeed focuses on the worst-case scenario, namely buyers with the longest remaining life expectancy (corresponding to the lowest level of $ \lambda $).
+By nature, these buyers exhibit stronger demand for risk transfer.
+A marginal reduction in the risk loading may induce a disproportionately large increase in their demand compared to buyers with shorter remaining life expectancy.
+Consequently, it may be optimal for the seller to moderately lower the risk loading and offer a form of \textquotedblleft pricing discount\textquotedblright\ to encourage these buyers to choose higher hedge ratios, and ultimately enhance the seller's profit.

-Figure \ref{fig:H_Capital_t} examines the buyer's welfare gain for both static and dynamic contracts at an ambiguity level of $\alpha=0.05$.
-We see that the dynamic contract offers higher welfare gains for the buyer across nearly all prior probability measures.
+Figure \ref{fig:H_Capital_t} shows the buyer's objective gain for both static and dynamic contracts at an ambiguity level of $\alpha=2.5\%$.
+We see that the dynamic contract offers higher gains for the buyer across nearly all prior probability measures.
 This is because the more risk-averse seller requires high risk loadings to offer the static contract.
-Such increased loadings would sharply reduce the buyer's welfare gains, making the dynamic contract a more cost-effective option despite its lower risk coverage.
-Specifically, for $\lambda$ values above 1.06, the buyer avoids purchasing any static contract.
+Such increased loadings would sharply reduce the buyer's objective gains, making the dynamic contract a more cost-effective option despite its lower risk coverage.
+Specifically, for $\lambda$ values above 1.03, the buyer avoids purchasing any static contract.